astromatic/psfex/doc/src/GettingStarted.rst

 :Type: *keyword*

   Type of image vector bases derived from input vignettes by |
-   - ``NONE``{No basis is computed.
+   - ``NONE`` No basis is computed.
    - ``PCA_MULTI`` Karhunen-Lo\`eve basis from Principal Component
      Analysis on all FITS extensions.
    - ``PCA_SINGLE`` Karhunen-Lo\`eve bases from Principal Component
      Analysis on individual FITS extensions.

 -------------------------